Day 7 - Windmills and Sunsets : Pamplona to Puente La Reina

 An hour or so later, restored and refreshed, we returned to town to explore the church, Iglesia del Crucifico, whose arches we had passed under on the way through, and took time to admire the unique Y-Shaped crucifixion inside.
 We also wandered around and enjoyed an ice cream in the town square.
 Since it was afternoon Siesta most things were closed, so we decided to photograph the bridge, return to the albergue, enjoy a pint of beer, take a swim, and catch up on our postcards and our journals.

-After dinner we got up for a small walk to stretch and digest, during which we discovered a patch of succulent plants covered in snails, which appealed to the naturalist in me, and we enjoyed a beautiful sunset over the town of Puente la Reina.
-By 9:30pm we were ready for bed, and so we returned to our compartment with the hope of getting another good night's sleep prior to our hike tomorrow.
+After dinner, we got up for a small walk to stretch and digest, during which we discovered a patch of succulent plants covered in snails, which appealed to the naturalist in me, and we enjoyed a beautiful sunset over the town of Puente la Reina.
+By 9:30pm we were ready for bed, and so we returned to our compartment with the hope of getting another good night's sleep before our hike tomorrow.

 ** Post Camino Note - After talking with other pilgrims throughout our trip, it seemed that we were all tempted to give up around the same period.
 It seems that the consensus was that if you could get through your first week and keep going, you'd be able to finish.
 This is not to say it is easy to keep going when you are ready to be done, just to remind you that you are not the only one to feel this way.
 The trick is to get up, take your time, relax when necessary and remember that we are all here pulling for you.
 Buen Camino.